mdn/curriculum/curriculum/4-extensions/7-a-practical-understanding-of-javascript-frameworks.md

 # 7. JavaScript frameworks

 JavaScript frameworks are commonly used by companies to build web applications.
-It is therefore beneficial to learn about popular frameworks and use cases (as listed below) for better employment prospects.
+It is therefore beneficial to learn about popular frameworks and use cases for better employment prospects.

 > **Notes**:
 >